the mandalorian and grogu trailer

 When people ask where The Mandalorian was filmed, this is the biggest answer.
 Manhattan Beach Studios in California hosted most of the show using the famous StageCraft “Volume.”

-Instead of green screens, actors performed inside a giant LED wall showing real-time environments.
+Instead of green screens, actors performed in front of a giant LED wall that displayed real-time environments.
 This let Pedro Pascal ride across fake deserts that looked completely real – and made lighting reflections accurate on Beskar armor.

 The technique helped create dozens of planets without leaving Los Angeles, which is why most scenes across Seasons 1-3 were shot here.